Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 # Azure Table client library for Python

-Azure Table is a service for storing data that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
+Azure Table is a NoSQL data storing service that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.

 Common uses of Azure Table include: